Conformity Assessment Programmes (CAP)

 A Conformity Assessment Programme can operate independently.
 However, it works best when linked to a PSI programme: the certificate of conformity can be one of the documents requested by the PSI agent

-- Conformity Assessment Programme for Exports to Tanzania
+- Certificate of Conformity for Exports to Iraq

 - Conformity Assessment Programme for Exports to Saudi Arabia